-The accounts for the period ending 31 March 2022 are included within this report.
-The company received s106 housing and enabling contributions from the Council to purchase five homes in Slinfold, one 2-bedroom house and four 1-bedroom flats.
-These properties all completed in the year and are reported as stock.
-The income from these properties have contributed to the net profit for the year.
+The accounts for the year ended 31 March 2023 are included within this report.
+The company received s106 housing and enabling contributions from the Council to purchase three homes from the development company, HDH.
+The income from existing stock of five properties and the three additional properties have contributed to the net profit for the year.

-3.3 The accounts for both companies have been prepared on a going concern basis due to anticipated losses in the early years being supported by the Council, which will continue until the companies return a profit, which is currently forecast towards the end of the Council's medium term financial strategy.
+3.3 The accounts for both companies have been prepared on a going concern basis due to anticipated small losses in the early years being supported by the Council.
+With the existing stock of eight units HDHH will continue to make a small profit each year which will enable the companies to cumulatively break even in 2025/26.
+If more units are added this will happen sooner.